-• NH5 'Protection of public open space, Countryside Recreation Areas and other outdoor sports and recreation facilities available to the public'
+NH5 'Protection of open space and Countryside Recreation Areas'

-8.66 The policy aims to allow appropriate development while protecting, and where possible enhancing, the key characteristics of sites currently used for education or care facilities.
+8.65 The policy aims to allow appropriate development while protecting, and where possible enhancing, the key characteristics of sites currently used for education or care facilities.
 These are shown on the Policy Map.
 However, especially for sites no longer in active institutional use, it is recognised that there may be a loss of openness and associated visual amenity, as development is likely to involve building on previously open land.
 Policy ED2 'Design' is therefore especially important to many of these sites.

-- 8.67 School and college sites in Sefton include schools maintained by the local authority, private schools, academies, foundation schools and 'free schools'.
-Care institutions include hospitals such as Southport Hospital and institutions which provide for specific health or care needs such as the Parkhaven Trust and Ashworth Hospital in Maghull, the Nugent Care Society at Clarence House in Formby, and Nazareth House in Crosby. - 8.68 In Sefton many schools and their sites date from the post-war period and are generally undistinguished, with few notable characteristics in terms of sections 1c and 2 of the policy.
+- 8.66 School and college sites in Sefton include schools maintained by the local authority, private schools, academies, foundation schools and 'free schools'.
+Care institutions include hospitals such as Southport Hospital and institutions which provide for specific health or care needs such as the Parkhaven Trust and Ashworth Hospital in Maghull, the Nugent Care Society at Clarence House in Formby, and Nazareth House in Crosby. - 8.67 In Sefton many schools and their sites date from the post-war period and are generally undistinguished, with few notable characteristics in terms of sections 1c and 2 of the policy.
 Other, usually older, schools, and institutional sites may have green infrastructure or heritage importance, as well as their educational or health importance.
-For these reasons such sites may make an important contribution to the character and distinctiveness of their local area. - 8.69 For institutional sites in active use, it is important to provide for appropriate, limited development.
+For these reasons such sites may make an important contribution to the character and distinctiveness of their local area. - 8.68 For institutional sites in active use, it is important to provide for appropriate, limited development.
 In recent years, care and health institutions especially have faced financial, regulatory, restructuring and other pressures.
 These include pressures to enhance and extend the type, range and standards of their facilities and also to meet changing local needs and demands.
 For example, Sefton's increasing number of elderly people has led to increased demand for particular types of care such as dementia care services and 'extra' care.
 The Strategic Housing Market Assessment (SHMA) 2014 indicates that these trends will continue, stating that "Demographic change is likely to see a requirement for additional levels of care/support along with provision of some specialist accommodation in both the market and affordable sectors".
 There has also been pressure for health authorities to provide housing for 'key workers'.
-This policy aims to help such care and health institutions to flourish and diversify. - 8.70 Land which forms playing fields or has been last used as playing fields must also meet the provisions of section 1 (b) of policy NH5 'Protection of public open space, Countryside Recreation Areas and other outdoor sports and recreation facilities available to the public'.
+This policy aims to help such care and health institutions to flourish and diversify. - 8.69 Land which forms playing fields or has been last used as playing fields must also meet the provisions of section 1 (b) of policy NH5 'Protection of open space and Countryside Recreation Areas'.
 This aims to prevent the loss of public open space or other outdoor sports and recreation facilities available to the public, in line with national guidance.
-Notwithstanding this, there are other regulations which restrict development on playing fields and former school playing fields in particular.
-Regulations also restrict development on playing fields or sites used previously as playing fields, especially those used in the last 5 years and on school playing fields and land used as school playing fields in the last 10 years. - 8.71 In section 1(c) and section 2 a proportionate approach will be taken depending on the relevant green infrastructure, heritage characteristics and/or open views.
+Notwithstanding this, there are other regulations which restrict development on playing fields generally, and school playing fields and former school playing fields in particular.
+Regulations also restrict development on playing fields or sites used previously as playing fields, especially those used in the last 5 years and on school playing fields and land used as school playing fields in the last 10 years. - 8.70 In section 1(c) and section 2 a proportionate approach will be taken depending on the relevant green infrastructure, heritage characteristics and/or open views.
 In terms of section 3, uses compatible with surrounding land uses include alternative school, college or institutional uses.